 And there's another who is an Ideator, Visionary and more.
 Another is a Vigilante of nuance.
 And another is a Digital Knowmad.

 Twitter has at least one queen of the edit and a copy-editing czar, among other royalty.

 I just encountered the Media Empress on Twitter; obviously, she's in charge.
 Still, I wonder.
 Is she the next Oprah Winfrey?

-I just round a guy who is a "communication evangelist."
+I just found a guy who is a "communication evangelist."
 Praise the Lord, and pass the info.

 There are guys who mention Superman or leaping tall buildings on their profiles.
 No. Sorry.
 Whoever you are, you're not the Man of Steel.

 Frankly, there are few innovators or visionaries, gurus and wizards, and I hate it when people turn to hyperbole to promote themselves.

 I AM a darned good writer, and I AM a better editor.
 That's it.

 But, to me, it's enough.